Why, where and when to use Coding Conventions

 As the developers of Svitla Systems note, “The project should be written in the same style.
 This is necessary both to improve support and speed up involving new developers and to prevent the writing of new bicycles or the use of unnecessary patterns in the project, where it is not needed at the moment."

-In our experience, the coding convention improves code readability, facilitates the introduction of new developers on the project, and simplifies code writing, because there is an understanding of in what style it should be written, and therefore less refactor later (if standards are well written with architecture and structure).
+In our experience, convention in software development improves code readability, facilitates the introduction of new developers on the project, and simplifies code writing, because there is an understanding of in what style it should be written, and therefore less refactor later (if standards are well written with architecture and structure).

 The main reasons for using the coding convention are as follows: